Minor campaigns of 1815: French order of battle

-Total 5,500–6,116 men.
+Total: 5,500–6,116 men.

 Start of the campaign

-The Austrian Army of Italy, composed of Austrian and Sardinian troops, and amounting to 60,000 men, was under the command of General Baron Frimont.
-It was destined to act against the French Army of the Alps, under Marshal Suchet, posted in the vicinity of Chambéry and Grenoble.
-It is uncertain what size of force under Suchet, it having been estimated from 13,000 to 20,000 men; but the Corps of Observation on the Var, in the vicinity of Antibes and Toulon, under Marshal Brune, amounted to 10,000 and was not occupied with any Enemy in its front.
+The Austrian Army of Italy, composed of Austrian and Sardinian troops and amounting to 60,000 men, was under the command of General Baron Frimont.
+It was destined to act against the French Army of the Alps under Marshal Suchet, posted in the vicinity of Chambéry and Grenoble.
+The size of Suchet's force is uncertain, estimated at 13,000 to 20,000 men; but the Corps of Observation on the Var in the vicinity of Antibes and Toulon, under Marshal Brune, amounted to 10,000 men and was not occupied with any enemy in its front.

-Baron Frimont's' Army was divided into two Corps: the I Corps under Lieutenant Field Marshal Radivojevich, was to advance by the Valais towards Lyon; and the other, the II Corps under Lieutenant Field Marshal Count Bubna which was in Piedmont, was to penetrate into the south of France through Savoy.
+Baron Frimont's army was divided into two corps: the I Corps under Lieutenant Field Marshal Radivojevich was to advance by the Valais towards Lyon; the II Corps under Lieutenant Field Marshal Count Bubna, positioned in Piedmont, was to penetrate into the south of France through Savoy.